-If you're after a resort style holiday without the price tag, this is the park for you.
-By day, a quiet bush setting.
+If you're after a resort style holiday without the price tag, this is the place for you.
+By day, a quiet bush setting, where you can play a round of golf while the kids amuse themselves on the jumping pillow and pool slide.
 By night, an entertainment hub with karaoke, discos and trivia nights.
-Play a round of golf while the kids amuse themselves on the jumping pillow and pool slide, or learn to surf as part of the kids’ school holiday program.
 As a family, bond over a game of tennis on the courts, an archery competition at the range or a virtual match on the Wii.
 If that's all too much, you can while away the hours – or even days – poolside.
 Cocktails optional.

 Wake up under the gentle waving fronds of subtropical palms in the park’s wide selection of accommodation sites.
 While they might range from basic to luxe, all are quiet, relaxing, easy to access and well spaced for privacy.
 Choose from unpowered and powered ensuite sites, glamping safari tents or spacious villas that can comfortably sleep up to eight.
 The Lagoon Spa Villas are particularly impressive: vaulted ceilings with exposed beams add an extra touch of luxury, while the waterfront balcony is the perfect place for sundowners in the evening.